robertvunabandi/shape-lewis/ReadMe.md

 It is frustrating to go on many websites and try to find the Lewis shape for a specific molecule, so I hope this will take off as a main source for finding the Lewis Shapes.

+Also, I tried to use the least number of libraries and data in order to decrease the file size.
+Ideally, someone who has slow internet should be able to load this page easily, and that is why I preferred reducing the file size as much as possible.

 ##Background

 There are two possible ways to have something that visualizes the shapes of molecules: having an algorithm that can get, with accuracy, the shape of any molecule, or having a database that stored multiple molecules and calls one of them when a users requests it.